-- scientific information which may lead to eventual revisions and amendments of the relevant provisions of the Convention and the protocols, and for the formulation of additional protocols; - information which could be used in formulating environmentally sound national, bilateral and multilateral management decisions essential for the continuous socio-economic development of the Mediterranean region on sustainable basis; and - periodic assessment of the state of pollution of the Mediterranean Sea.

-2.4 During the second phase of MED POL:

-- the gains of the first phase were consolidated by considerable strengthening of national institutional capabilities through: training; provision of equipment; development of suitable sampling and analytical techniques, quality assurance programmes including intercalibration exercises, equipment maintenance and other forms of assistance: - the monitoring of the levels and effects of contaminants was intensified, and gradually focused on monitoring related to compliance with the pollution control measures adopted by the Contracting Parties, through agreements with governments involving about 80 national institutions in practically all Mediterranean countries; - the research programme contributing to the improved understanding of the requirements for pollution control measures was considerably broadened, and implemented through more than 500 research contracts with national institutions in practically all Mediterranean countries; - a detailed survey (inventory) of pollutants from land-based sources, as defined by the Protocol for the protection of the Mediterranean Sea against pollution from landbased sources (LBS protocol) was initiated; - consistent databases resulting from monitoring, research and survey activities, and other sources, were built-up and used in the preparation of studies, analyses and assessments of specific environment pollution problems; - a regional assessment of the environmental state of the marine and coastal environment was prepared (1989 and 1995); - a regional assessment of the possible implications of expected climate changes was prepared (1992 and 1995), and 11 detailed site-specific studies were carried out on the implications of these changes, with concrete recommendations for the possible mitigation of the negative effects;

-- in-depth analyses ("assessment documents") of 13 specific problems related to the control of individual contaminants (or group of contaminants) covered by the LBS protocol were prepared and used as the basis for the formulation of control measures subsequently adopted by the Parties to the Convention; and - significant input was made from all activities listed above into the Coastal Area Management Programme (CAMP) carried out in the framework of the Action Plan. - 2.5 The Eighth Ordinary Meeting of the Contracting Parties to the Barcelona Convention (Antalya, 12-15 October 1993), reaffirmed the objective of the Mediterranean Action Plan (MAP) since its establishment to act as an instrument of regional cooperation covering the concerns both of the environment and of development, and approved a set of recommendations (UNEP(OCA)/MED IG.3/5, Annex IV) about the general strategy to be followed in MAP, as well as about actions to be taken under specific components of MAP in order to implement this strategy.
+- information that could be used in formulating environmentally sound national, bilateral and multilateral management decisions essential for the continuous socio-economic development of the Mediterranean region on a sustainable basis; and - periodic assessment of the state of pollution of the Mediterranean Sea. - 2.4 During the second phase of MED POL: - the gains of the first phase were consolidated by considerable strengthening of national institutional capabilities through: training; provision of equipment; development of suitable sampling and analytical techniques, quality assurance programmes including intercalibration exercises, equipment maintenance and other forms of assistance; - the monitoring of the levels and effects of contaminants was intensified, and gradually focused on monitoring related to compliance with the pollution control measures adopted by the Contracting Parties, through agreements with governments involving about 80 national institutions in practically all Mediterranean countries; - the research programme contributing to the improved understanding of the requirements for pollution control measures was considerably broadened, and implemented through more than 500 research contracts with national institutions in practically all Mediterranean countries: - a detailed survey (inventory) of pollutants from land-based sources, as defined by the Protocol for the Protection of the Mediterranean Sea against Pollution from Land-Based Sources (LBS Protocol), was initiated; - consistent databases resulting from monitoring, research and survey activities, and other sources, were built-up and used in the preparation of studies, analyses and assessments of specific environmental pollution problems; - a regional assessment of the environmental state of the marine and coastal environment was prepared (1989 and 1995); - a regional assessment of the possible implications of expected climate changes was prepared (1992 and 1995), and 11 detailed site-specific studies were carried out on the implications of these changes, with concrete recommendations for the possible mitigation of the negative effects; - in-depth analyses ("assessment documents") of 13 specific problems related to the control of individual contaminants (or group of contaminants) covered by the LBS Protocol were prepared and used as the basis for the formulation of control measures subsequently adopted by the Parties to the Convention; and - significant input was made from all activities listed above into the Coastal Area Management Programme (CAMP) carried out within the framework of the Action Plan. - 2.5 The Eighth Ordinary Meeting of the Contracting Parties to the Barcelona Convention (Antalya, 12-15 October 1993) reaffirmed the objective of the Mediterranean Action Plan (MAP) since its establishment to act as an instrument of regional cooperation covering the concerns both of the environment and of development, and approved a set of recommendations (UNEP(OCA)/MED IG.3/5, Annex IV) on the general strategy to be followed in MAP, as well as the action to be taken under specific components of MAP in order to implement this strategy.